kimathikaai/DomainBed/README.md

 # Domain Generalization for Domain-Linked Classes
 Code release for "Domain Generalization for Domain-Linked Classes" NeurIPS 2023 submission.
 This repostitory is a modification of "DomainBed".
-DomainBed is a PyTorch suite containing benchmark datasets and algorithms for domain generalization, as introduced in [In Search of Lost Domain Generalization](https://arxiv.org/abs/2007.01434).
+DomainBed is a PyTorch suite containing benchmark datasets and algorithms for domain generalization, as introduced in ["In Search of Lost Domain Generalization"](https://arxiv.org/abs/2007.01434).

 ## Evaluation Datasets
 Here are the evaluation datasets and their [interfaces](domainbed/datasets.py):